• Welcome

 Solveig's Song (from the original in Op 23 Peer Gynt)

-Isabel Maria Velasco, oboe, and Nathalia Freitas Leite, piano
+performed by Isabel Maria Velasco, oboe, and Nathalia Freitas Leite, piano

 You will also find Oboe Extras after this concert.
 These are links to earlier oboe concerts and a couple of concerts with The Tailleferre Ensemble.